angular/angular/aio/content/guide/universal.md

 ### Installing the Tools <a name="installing-the-tools"></a>

-To get started, you need to install the necessary modules for AOT and Webpack.
+To get started, you need to install the necessary modules for Universal and Webpack.

  * `@angular/compiler-cli` - The ngc compiler that compiles Angular applications
  * `@angular/platform-server` - Server-side components needed for compilation
+ * `@angular/animations` - Used for transitions from server to browser
  * `webpack` - The Webpack JavaScript bundler
  * `@ngtools/webpack` - The Webpack loader and plugin for bundling compiled applications
  * `raw-loader` - The Webpack loader for text files
  * `express` - The web server for serving the Universal application
+ * `@types/express` - TypeScript type definitions for express

 You can install them with the following commands:

 <code-example format="." language="bash">
-npm install @angular/compiler-cli @angular/platform-server --save-dev
+npm install @angular/compiler-cli @angular/platform-server @angular/animations express --save
-npm install webpack @ngtools/webpack raw-loader express --save-dev
+npm install webpack @ngtools/webpack raw-loader @types/express --save-dev
 </code-example>

 ### Component-relative URLs <a name="component-relative-urls"></a>